Select therapeutic use:

 Symptomatic HF: not recommended.
 Monitor for signs/symptoms of CHF; discontinue or reduce dose if occurs.
 Increased risk of metformin-associated lactic acidosis in renal or hepatic impairment, concomitant use of certain drugs (eg, cationic drugs), ≥65yrs of age, undergoing radiological contrast study, surgery and other procedures, hypoxic states, and excessive alcohol intake; discontinue if lactic acidosis occurs.
 Discontinue at time of, or prior to intravascular iodinated contrast imaging in patients with eGFR 30–60mL/min/1.73m2, history of hepatic impairment, alcoholism, heart failure, or will be given intra-arterial contrast; reevaluate eGFR 48hrs after procedure and restart therapy if renally stable.
 Suspend therapy if dehydration occurs or before surgery.
 Avoid if clinical or lab evidence of hepatic disease.
 Assess renal function prior to starting and periodically thereafter; more frequently in elderly or if eGFR <60mL/min/1.73m2.
 Obtain LFTs before initiating therapy; if abnormalities detected, interrupt and assess probable cause; do not restart if ALT >3XULN with total bilirubin >2XULN.
 Active bladder cancer: not recommended.
 Prior history of bladder cancer: consider glycemic control benefits vs. risk of cancer recurrence.
 Risk of fractures (esp. females).
 Perform regular eye exams.
 Monitor blood (esp. serum Vit.
 B12 in susceptible patients).
 Stress.
 Elderly, debilitated, uncompensated strenuous exercise, malnourished or deficient caloric intake, adrenal or pituitary insufficiency, or alcohol intoxication: increased risk of hypoglycemia.
 Resumption of premenopausal ovulation in anovulatory patients may occur (may result in unintended pregnancy).
 Pregnancy.
 Nursing mothers.

 See Contraindications.
 Potentiated by CYP2C8 inhibitors (eg, gemfibrozil).
-Antagonized by CYP2C8 inducers (eg, rifampin).
+Antagonized by CYP2C8 inducers (eg, rifampin) or topiramate (monitor for adequate glycemic control).
 Antagonizes oral contraceptives, midazolam.
 Monitor for heart failure with insulin.
 Avoid excessive alcohol intake (potentiates effects of metformin on lactate).
 Increased risk of lactic acidosis with topiramate, other carbonic anhydrase inhibitors (eg, zonisamide, acetazolamide, dichlorphenamide); monitor.
-Concomitant cationic drugs that interfere with renal tubular transport systems (eg, cimetidine) may increase metformin levels; monitor.
+Concomitant cationic drugs that interfere with renal tubular transport systems (eg, ranolazine, vandetanib, dolutegravir, cimetidine) may increase metformin levels.
 Increased risk of hyperglycemia with diuretics, steroids, phenothiazines, phenytoin, sympathomimetics, calcium channel blockers, niacin, thyroid products, estrogens, oral contraceptives, isoniazid.
 May need lower dose of concomitant sulfonylurea or insulin to reduce risk of hypoglycemia. β-blockers may mask hypoglycemia.

 Thiazolidinedione + biguanide.